Jerrysmd/Jerrysmd.github.io/content/posts/20220512_es-wildcard-search/index.md

 # featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
 # featureImageAlt: 'Description of image' # Alternative text for featured image.
 # featureImageCap: 'This is the featured image.' # Caption (optional).
-codeLineNumbers: true # Override global value for showing of line numbers within code block.
+# codeLineNumbers: true # Override global value for showing of line numbers within code block.
-codeMaxLines: 40 # Override global value for how many lines within a code block before auto-collapsing.
+# codeMaxLines: 40 # Override global value for how many lines within a code block before auto-collapsing.
-codeLineNumbers: true # Override global value for showing of line numbers within code block.
+# codeLineNumbers: true # Override global value for showing of line numbers within code block.
-figurePositionShow: true # Override global value for showing the figure label.
+# figurePositionShow: true # Override global value for showing the figure label.
 categories:
   - Technology
 tags:
   - Distribution
   - Spark
-comments: true # Disable comment if false.
 ---

-There is a problem about word segmentation when I use Chinese language in ES.
+There is a problem about word segmentation when I use Chinese in ES.
 Elasticsearch is the distributed, restful search and analytics engine.
 You can use Elasticsearch to store, search, and manage data for Logs，Metrics，A search backend，Application monitoring，Endpoint security.

 <!--more-->